Tek-User/CMM-Arm/3D-Parts/README.md

 Where possible a hole is provided for drilling/tapping for a set screw.
 The  hole to accept the encoder axle is tuned to the "squish" of my printer.
 The axle is nominally 6mm diameter.
 I bore out the holes in the arm sections with a 6mm drill to achieve a finger-tight friction fit.

+One issue that is not addressed in these arm section designs is cable management.
+One option would be the placement of a central tubular passage in the dirst and second "thick" arm sections.
+Another option applicable to all arm section designs is an additional built-up lug to hold a zip-tie.

 Section 1 of the arm has a hooked projection with a 1/4" hole.
 This is to attach 2" diameter heavy washers using a 1/4" bolt and nut.
 My setup uses about 296 grams to provide a fairly neutral weight on the pointer tip.

 I use six washers which have the following specifications.
 OD: 2", ID: 0.812", thickness about 0.125"  Mine total to 0.825" thick.
 I also use two 1" OD, ~0.25" ID, 0.062" thick washers, 1x bolt; 1.5" length, 1/4-20 and matching nut.